hakan-bali/scottish-munros/README.md

 # Overview
-This project has been developed with Java 11 source code compatibility to provide a simple API set for querying Scottish Munros given within a CSV formattd file.
+This project has been developed with Java 11 source code compatibility to provide a simple API set for querying Scottish Munros given within a CSV formatted file.

 ---
 ## Pre-requisites for the project